 - Start the application:

 - Sign in when the application starts using the account that received this email.
-If you have multiple accounts signed in to Backup and Sync, you will be given the opportunity to move them all to Drive for desktop.
+If you have multiple accounts signed in to Backup and Sync, you are given the opportunity to move them all to Drive for desktop.

-- If the account you are signing in with is also signed into Backup and Sync on your computer, a setup wizard will launch.
+- If the account you are signing in with is also signed in to Backup and Sync on your computer, a setup wizard launches.

-- The wizard will copy your settings and guide you through set up.
+- The wizard copies your settings and guides you through the set up.

-- If applicable, after Google Drive for desktop is set up, Backup and Sync will be uninstalled.
+- If applicable, after Google Drive for desktop is set up, Backup and Sync is uninstalled.